 Importing items into Tasmania

 Check the biosecurity requirements before you import any items.
 You can do this via the Biosecurity Tasmania website, or by contacting Biosecurity Tasmania directly.
 If you are importing plants or plant products, you should consult the Plant Biosecurity Manual Tasmania first.
+Also check the Importing Plants webpage.
+Also, if you are importing animals please check the Importing Animals webpage.

 Ensure that imports are accompanied by any required certificates, permits or other documentation, that labelling is accurate and that you notify Biosecurity Tasmania of the import at least 24hrs prior to arrival where required.